 We calculated NV based on delivered prices to unaffiliated customers.
-We made adjustments, where appropriate, from the starting price for discounts and rebates in accordance with 19 CFR 351.401(c).
-LGE reported negative rebate amounts for certain home market sales.
-Therefore, we set all reported negative rebate amounts to zero.31 We also made deductions for movement expenses, including inland freight expenses, handling expenses, and warehousing expenses, under section 773(a)(6)(B)(ii) of the Act.
+We made adjustments, where appropriate, from the starting price for billing adjustments, discounts and rebates in accordance with 19 CFR 351.401(c).
+We also made deductions for movement expenses, including inland freight expenses, handling expenses, and warehousing expenses, under section 773(a)(6)(B)(ii) of the Act.
 Regarding inland freight expenses, handling expenses, and warehousing expenses, LGE paid an affiliated company to arrange unaffiliated subcontractors to perform these services.
 Because LGE's affiliate did not provide the same service to unaffiliated parties, nor did LGE use unaffiliated companies for such services, we were unable to test the arm's-length nature of the expenses paid by LGE.
 Therefore, we based these expenses on the affiliate's costs as reported by LGE.